eardkdw/forest/README.md

 ## Documentation

-Please read the [docs](https://barc-docs.readthedocs.io/en/latest/), include user documentation, developer guides and api references.
+Please read the [docs](https://barc-docs.readthedocs.io/en/latest/)This includes user documentation, developer guides and api references.
 They are a work in progress but should quickly become an invaluable resource over time.

 ## Get in touch
-BARC has been developed by a small team of Developers, but we are keek to hear from you with your suggestions for improvements.If you have suggestions for improvements, bugs that need reporting feel free to open/comment on [issues](https://github.com/cemac/forest-barc/issues).
+BARC has been developed by a small team of Developers, but we are keen to hear from you with your suggestions for improvements.
+If you have suggestions for improvements, bugs that need reporting feel free to open/comment on [issues](https://github.com/cemac/forest-barc/issues).

 ## License